omerkalay/weather-app/README.md

 const API_KEY = 'YOUR_API_KEY_HERE'; // Replace with your WeatherAPI.com key
 ```

-⚠️ **Important**:
+**Important**:
-- The current API key in the code is for demonstration purposes and may not work for you
+- The current API key in the code is for demonstration purposes and may not work for you.
-- API tokens have expiration dates and rate limits
+- API tokens have expiration dates and rate limits.
-- Please get your own free API key from WeatherAPI.com for reliable access
+- Please get your own free API key from WeatherAPI.com for reliable access.

 ### 4. Open the Application
-- Simply open `index.html` in your web browser
+- Simply open `index.html` in your web browser.

-## 🛠️ Technologies Used
+## Technologies Used

 - **HTML5**: Structure
-- **CSS3**: Styling (Glassmorphism, Flexbox, Grids)
+- **CSS3**: Styling (Crystal UI, Flexbox, Grids)
 - **JavaScript (ES6+)**: Logic and API integration
 - **WeatherAPI.com**: Weather data API
-- **Font Awesome**: Icons
+- **Phosphor Icons**: High-quality vector icons
-- **Google Fonts (Inter)**: Typography
+- **Google Fonts (Inter & Outfit)**: Typography

-## 📁 File Structure
+## File Structure

 ```
 weather-app/